 Squick: Young Talia being forced to experience Companion Rolan's sexual encounters through their empathic bond.
-Also forced to experience her next-door neighbor's trysts with virtually any male Herald or Herald-Trainee.
+Also forced to experience her next-door neighbor's trysts with virtually every male Herald or Herald-Trainee.

 Tear Jerker: In Arrow's Fall, Rolan arrives with the broken arrow — "all hope lost, do not attempt rescue" — a signal one hopes to never see.
 When Elspeth sees for the first time what has happened to Talia, she gets nauseated and horrified.
 The second time she sees: "I think she's dying!"
 She also feels guilty over her major dispute with Talia, just before Talia departed.

-What an Idiot!: A tavern mistress explicitly hires Vanyel as the tavern bard because he's gay, and so he won't steal away her serving girls.
+A tavern mistress explicitly hires Vanyel as her bard because he's gay, and so he won't steal away her serving girls.
 Then she gets mad at him when he refuses to sleep with her on request.

-The Woobie: A lot of the major characters, especially early on, start out this way.
-Vanyel and Talia are the most Anvilicious of the lot.
+The Woobie: A lot of the major characters start out this way, Vanyel and Talia being the most Anvilicious of the lot.
 (Vanyel never stops being one.)